 Routes of Santiago de Compostela

 The Routes of Santiago de Compostela are a unique UNESCO world heritage site in Spain.
 The trail system is one of only two UNESCO World Heritage pilgrimage sites in the world.
 The Routes of Santiago de Compostela are composed of the Camino Frances (the French way) and the Northern Spain traditional pilgrimage routes.
 The four Christian pilgrimage trails all join at the Cathedral of Santiago de Compostela in Galicia.
 For eleven thousand years, pilgrims have journeyed to Santiago de Compostela to visit the apostle’s shrine, Saint James the Greater.
 The Camino de Santiago (French Way), starting in the Pyrenees, is also known as the Way of Saint James and covers 738 km.
-The UNESCO site includes cathedrals, churches, hospitals, hostels, monasteries, and bridges that have been built to support the pilgrimages.
+The UNESCO site includes cathedrals, churches, hospitals, hostels, monasteries, and bridges that have been built to support pilgrimages.

 People of all social classes come from all over the world to follow the Routes of Santiago de Compostela.
-Many are on a personal spiritual journey as well as the physical hike.
+Many are on a personal spiritual journey as well as a physical hike.
 The age-old cultural exchange that spread communication across northern Spain is still evident in the conversations among the people walking the trail.

 A typical day for a contemporary pilgrim begins early by packing their humble belongings for the day’s hike.
 The hiking trail winds through pasturelands and ancient villages on mostly pavement.
 The only constant is the ubiquitous yellow scallop shell trail markings.
 By late afternoon, walkers find a bunk in an Albergue to sleep for the night.
 A simple 3-course pilgrim meal is served at most Albergues or a nearby restaurant for the budget hiker.
 For pilgrims with more money to spend, more lavish accommodations and restaurants can be found along the routes.